Ming Style Furniture

 Ming furniture designs also have a lot of blended curves along with straight lines.
 These blended curves give the furniture a sense of balance and harmony.

-Ming-style Chinese antique furniture did not have a lot of it carving or ornate decoration; instead, the Minh furniture craftsman emphasizes the beauty of the wood and the shape of the furniture.
+Ming-style Chinese antique furniture did not have a lot of it carving or ornate decoration; instead, the Minh furniture craftsman emphasized the beauty of the wood and the shape of the furniture.

 4. – The Ming Understood Furniture Ergonomic Design